lgnbhl/BFS/README.md

 ```

 The current development version of BFS allows the user to choose the
-language in which the downloaded dataset is translated (only in German
+language in which the downloaded dataset is translated (the current
+release gives access to the default BFS language, mostly in German).
+It
-on CRAN).
-It allows also to force the download.
+allows also the user to force the download.
 Be sure to check it out!

 Usage
 -----